Zaicon/InfiniteChestsV3/README.md

 /chest refill <seconds> - Sets the interval in which chests refill items.
 /chest cancel - Cancels any of the above actions.
 /convchests [-r] - Converts any "real" chests to database chests (or reverse with `-r`).
 /prunechests - Permanently removes empty chests from the world and database.
-[TODO] /transfer - Converts the database from InfiniteChestsV2 to InfiniteChestsV3.
+/transfer - Converts the database from InfiniteChestsV2 to InfiniteChestsV3.
 [TODO: Add V1 conversion]
 ```